FatemehMohammadi/Algebraic_PolyLoop_Invariants/README.md

 * **Algebraic Tools for Computing Polynomial Loop Invariants** <br>*E. Bayarmagnai, F. Mohammadi, R. Prébet*

 ---
-The directory **"benchmark"** contains the source files used for the experiments reported in the above submission.
+The directory **"benchmarks"** contains the source files used for the experiments reported in the above submission.
 Each of these files can be run using the following command in the terminal:

 ```
 M2 <benchmark-name>_d<invariants-max-degree>.m2